openrewrite/rewrite-docs/changelog/8-1-2-Release.md

 1. A scanning phase that collects information while making no new code changes.
 In this phase, the `scanner` is called for each source file and information is added to the `accumulator` that the recipe will need for future steps.
     * For example, a recipe might want to detect whether a project is a Maven project or not.
 The `scanner` could detect a `pom.xml` file and add a flag to the `accumulator` so that future steps know this.
 2. An _optional_ generating phase where new files are created (if any are needed).
 In this phase, the `accumulator` can be accessed to determine whether or not a file should be created.
 3. An editing phase where the recipe makes changes (as it would before).
-Like the generating phase, an `accumulator` can be accessed to make changes – but you **can not** randomly access other source code or files.
+Like the generating phase, an `accumulator` can be accessed to make changes – but you **cannot** randomly access other source code or files.

 #### Example